Wise Man's Grandchild

 Wise Man's Grandchild (賢者の孫, Kenja no Mago) is a Japanese light novel series written by Tsuyoshi Yoshioka and illustrated by Seiji Kikuchi.
 It began serialization online in January 2015 on the user-generated novel publishing website Shōsetsuka ni Narō.
 At the beginning of episode 311, in November 2022, it was announced that episode would be the last posted on Shōsetsuka ni Narō.
 It was acquired by Enterbrain, which has published seventeen volumes since July 2015 under their Famitsu Bunko imprint.

-A manga adaptation with illustration by Shunsuke Ogata began serialization on Kadokawa Shoten's Young Ace Up website from March 2016.
-It has been collected in twenty-seven tankōbon volumes.
+A manga adaptation with illustrations by Shunsuke Ogata began serialization on Kadokawa Shoten's Young Ace Up website in March 2016.
+It has been collected in twenty-eight tankōbon volumes.

 An anime television series adaptation by Silver Link aired from April to June 2019.

 Plot

 A young salaryman who died in an accident was reborn in another world filled with magic and demons.
 As a baby, he was picked up by the patriot hero "Sage" Merlin Wolford and was given the name Shin.
 He was raised as a grandson and soaked up Merlin's teachings, earning him some irresistible powers.
 However, when Shin became 15, Merlin realized, "I forgot to teach him common sense!"
 Diseum, king of the Earlshide Kingdom, recommends Shin to attend his Magic Academy, on the condition of not using Shin for political warfare.
 In the capital, Shin rescues two girls, Maria and Sizilien, from thugs, and later he inaugurates a club that consists of him and others.